 All staff mobile phones are locked away in the EYFS settings.
+Staff working with this age group are not permitted to use personal mobile phones when in the setting.
 Visitors to and parents of children in the EYFS setting are advised that no mobile phones or cameras can be used to take images.